wtclarke/mrs_nifti_standard/README.md

 The repository currently holds:
 - An up-to-date copy of the format specification
 - A set of example data, including those referred to by the specification.
-- Original data from which examples are generated.
+- Original data from which examples are generated and code for generation (in jupyter notebook format).
-- Code in jupyter notebook format to generate the example data.
-- Links (via git submodules) to repositories containing minimal examples in java, matlab and R.
+- Links (via git submodules) to repositories containing minimal examples in java, matlab, python, and R.
 - Manuscript, supporting information, figures, and figure generation code for the associated publication.

 All data is tracked using git LFS.